EdgewiseRealty/php-sdk/README.md

 ## Examples

 You can use Docker to run a any of the SDK examples.
-Simply enter your access token, and edit the path to the example you want to run.
+Simply enter your access token and project ID, and edit the path to the example you want to run.

 ```bash